FAQ

 Yes, headphones or earbuds are required while doing the assessment and while you receive your sound therapy.
 Be sure to use the EXACT SAME headphones for both the assessment and sound therapy.

 Almost any set is compatible as long as you use the same earbuds or headphones for your assessment and your sound therapy.
-Be sure to reassess your hearing any time you can hear your sound therapy or change your hardware (earbuds, headphones, phone, tablet).

-3. Turn off “Mono Audio”.
+3. Turn off “Mono Audio.”

 The volume of the voice notification cannot be adjusted, however it can be turned off within the AudioCardio app.
 Follow the steps below to turn off voice notifications.